-I SECTION 6.
-CONSOLIDATION OF SEPARATE ARBITRATION 2 PROCEEDINGS; PETITION, GROUNDS, PROCEDURE.
-3 (a) Upon application of a party to an arbitration agreement, a court may order 4 consolidation of separate arbitration proceedings if: 5 (1) separate arbitration agreements or proceedings exist between the same 6 parties; or one party is a party to a separate arbitration agreement or proceeding with a 7 third party; 8 (2) the disputes arise in substantial part from the same transactions or 9 series of related transactions; and 10 (3) there is a common issue or issues of law or fact creating the possibility 11 of conflicting rulings by more than one arbitrator or panel of arbitrators.
-12 [Alternative A] Despite the foregoing, however, the court may not order consolidation if 13 such action would be contrary to the express terms of an applicable arbitration 14 agreement, the agreement precludes consolidation, it is proven that consolidation would 15 would result in significant unanticipated delay or hardship, or for other reasons be 16 contrary to the interests of justice. impair a substantial right or obligation of a party 17 opposing consolidation, or would cause undue delay.
-18 OR 19 [Alternative B] Despite the foregoing, however, the court may not order consolidation if 20 such action would be contrary to the express terms of an applicable arbitration 21 agreement, the agreement precludes consolidation, or it is proven that consolidation would (i) impair a substantial right or obligation of a party opposing consolidation, (ii) or would cause undue delay; (iii) result in significant hardship, or (iv) for other reasons be contrary to the interests of justice.
+1 SECTION 6.
+CONSOLIDATION OF SEPARATE ARBITRATION 2 PROCEEDINGS.
+3 (a) Upon application of a party to an arbitration agreement, a court may order 4 consolidation of separate arbitration proceedings if: 5 (1) separate arbitration agreements or proceedings exist between the same 6 parties; or one party is a party to a separate arbitration agreement or proceeding with a 7 third party; 8 (2) the disputes arise in substantial part from the same transactions or 9 series of related transactions; and 10 (3) there is a common issue of law or fact creating the possibility of 11 conflicting rulings by more than one arbitrator or panel of arbitrators.
+12 (3) there is a common issue of law or fact creating the possibility of 13 conflicting rulings by more than one arbitrator or panel of arbitrators.
+14 Despite the foregoing, however, But the court may not order consolidation if it is 15 proven that such action would be contrary to the express terms of an applicable 16 arbitration agreement, would undermine substantial rights of or would result in 17 significant undue delay or hardship to a party opposing consolidation, or for other 18 reasons be contrary to the interests of justice.
+19 (b) If a court orders consolidation under subsection (a), it has discretion to order 20 consolidated arbitration as to certain issues, leaving other issues to be resolved in separate proceedings.